 IMF should not be enabled for the resources where the BlockDevice can get mounted on multiple mount points.
-If the FSType attribute value is nfs, then IMF registration for "nfs" file system type is not supported.

 See the Cluster Server Administrator's Guide for the IMF attribute description.

 Enabling Level two monitoring for the Mount agent

 Level two monitoring can be enabled for the Mount agent only if FSType is set to "nfs".